E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD/sionlib_dlmeso_dpd/readme.rst

 **Additional information**

-Using the modifications proposed above, the trajectories will be written by DL_MESO_DPD *both* as standard HISTORY* files and in the SIONlib format (history.sion file).
+Using the modifications proposed above, the trajectories will be written by DL_MESO_DPD in the SIONlib format (history.sion file).
+For comparison purposes, the standard HISTORY* files can be also written at the same time, using the ``-D STDTRAJ`` flag for compilation in ``Makefile-MPI``.

 To be able to use SIONlib, the writing statements for which the records are formed by inhomogeneous items (e.g., two 8-byte strings and a 4-byte integer)